-The DSUs are awarded annually and represent rights to share values based on the number of DSUs issued.
+The DSUs are awarded annually to non-management members of the Board of Directors and represent rights to share values based on the number of DSUs issued.
 DSUs are credited evenly following the year in which they are awarded.
 DSUs vest and are paid upon the retirement of the Director.
-There were 120 DSUs credited as at December 31, 2016 (2015: 110).
-Stock-based compensation expense arising from the DSU plan of \$527 (2015: \$540) was recorded in the Consolidated Statements of Operations under stock-based compensation.
+There were 107 DSUs credited as at December 31, 2017 (2016: 120).
+Stock-based compensation expense arising from the DSU plan of \$263 (2016: \$527) was recorded in the Consolidated Statements of Operations under stock-based compensation.
 The corresponding liability is recorded in the Consolidated Balance Sheets.